 The Director of Clinical Training holds a "Town Hall" meeting, typically once a semester, that is open to all clinical graduate students and faculty.
-The purposes of this meeting are to: (a) afford the Director an opportunity to convey the goals and purposes of the clinical faculty and any recent discussions, concerns, or developments that may be occurring in the near future; (b) afford the clinical area graduate students an opportunity to present and discuss their observations, concerns, needs, desired improvements, etc. to the program.
+Additionally, the Director of Clinical Training meets with each cohort separately once per semester.
+The purposes of these meeting are to: (a) afford the Director an opportunity to convey the goals and purposes of the clinical faculty and any recent discussions, concerns, or developments that may be occurring in the near future; (b) afford the clinical area graduate students an opportunity to present and discuss their observations, concerns, needs, desired improvements, etc. to the program.